 The simplest way to protect your Internet of Things devices from security risks is to disconnect them from the internet when they’re not in use.
 Update them often or, better yet, set them to update automatically.
 If your device allows you to configure privacy options, try to limit the amount of information it shares.
 In addition, ensure that your passwords are unique and strong or choose to use devices or applications that require the use of one-time passwords.

 That’s where two-factor authentication comes in.
 Simply put, 2FA uses something the customer knows, like a password, and something they have, like a smartphone receiving a one-time password.
 Most importantly, two-factor authentication can keep your IoT devices safer from attacks and protected from hacking attempts.
-Read more about how two-factor authentication protects against the biggest online security threats.
+Read more about how two-factor authentication protects against the biggest online security risks.